Implementation of soft-constrained MPC for Tracking using its semi-banded problem structure: Efficiently applying ADMM to softened MPCT

 \begin{definition} A non-singular matrix $M \in \R^{n \times n}$ is semi-banded if it can be decomposed as $\Gamma + UV$, where $\Gamma \in \R^{n \times n}$ is banded diagonal and full rank, $U \in \R^{n \times m}$, $V \in \R^{m \times n}$, with $n \gg m$.
-We say a linear system $Mz=d$ is semi-banded if $M$ is semi-banded. \end{definition} The authors in \cite{gracia2024_ECC} propose a way of efficiently solving \eqref{z_problem} by decoupling the semi-banded structure of the problem.
-We will provide here a brief description of the approach for completeness.
-We refer the reader to \cite{gracia2024_ECC} for further explanation.
+We say a linear system $Mz=d$ is semi-banded if $M$ is semi-banded. \end{definition} The authors in \cite{gracia2024_ECC} propose a way of efficiently solving \eqref{z_problem} by decoupling the semi-banded structure of the problem, which reduces the computational cost compared to generic QP solvers.
+We provide here a brief description of the approach for completeness and refer the reader to \cite{gracia2024_ECC} for further details.

 \begin{proposition}[{\cite[\S 5.5.3]{boyd2004convex}}] A sufficient and necessary condition for $z^*$ to be an optimal solution of \eqref{z_problem} is the existence of a vector $\mu \in \R^{m_z}$ satisfying